 Anyway Amiga has more magic!

 I expected Windows XP HE to be more or less the same thing, and the starting was good – it told me it was looking up all available wireless networks.
 Good… But after some minutes of idle wait, it returned to me with one network that wasn’t mine for sure.
-So I tried to configure it manually with the network name (maxpagani.org 🙂 ), it waited another bunch of minutes, but it wasn’t able to find it.
+So I tried to configure it manually with the network name (maxpagani.org 🙂 ), it waited another bunch of minutes, but wasn’t able to find it.
 So I tried to connect to the other network to get exactly the same result… no connection.

-I spent something more than a hour trying to make it work with no success.
+I spent something more than an hour trying to make it work with no success.
 What is puzzling is that XP-HE came pre-installed on my notebook and my wi-fi network is just a plain network with default options (even no encryption enabled).